bitnami/charts/README.md

 ### Add Repo

 The stable charts are contributed to the upstream [kubernetes/charts](https://github.com/kubernetes/charts) repository.
-The following command allows you to download and install all the charts from this repository, the bitnami and the upstreamed ones.
+The following command allows you to download and install all the charts from this repository, both the bitnami and the upstreamed ones.

 ```bash
 $ helm repo add bitnami https://charts.bitnami.com/bitnami